 But with this Pay Yourself Back redemption category, Chase Ultimate Rewards points are the clear-cut best way to book Airbnb stays with points through March of 2022.
 It’s not yet clear if the benefit will extend beyond March, but we’ll keep our fingers crossed that it does.

 Since Airbnb doesn’t have a points program of their own, using points to book Airbnb stays has been slim pickings.

-And it’s just another fun way to use Chase points and the new Pay Yourself Back benefit to get ahead with your future travels.
+But Chase’s new Pay Yourself Back feature is making this much easier.
+And not only is it easy, but it is also a solid value.
+It’s just another fun way to use Chase points and the new Pay Yourself Back benefit to get ahead with your future travels.